ethstorage/es-node/README.md

 Golang implementation of the EthStorage node.

-EthStorage is a decentralized storage network that reuses Ethereum security to extends Ethereum storage capabilities via Layer 2 and Data Availability.
+EthStorage is a decentralized storage network that reuses Ethereum security to extend Ethereum storage capabilities via Layer 2 and Data Availability.

 ## Getting started
-To start an es-node, you have the options to run a binary executable, with Docker managed by `docker compose`, with Docker managed by `run-docker.sh`, or with manualy built Docker.
+To start an es-node, you have the option to run a manually built binary, with Docker managed by `docker compose`, with Docker managed by `run-docker.sh`, or with manually built Docker.

 A shell script named `run.sh` is executed in all the above options as an entry point.
 The script is used to initialize the data file, prepare for Proof of Storage, and launch es-node with pre-defined parameters.